 The Style Stuff

 My style has been called refreshingly honest, and direct.
 Some people have even told me I have a good “BS detector”.
 I identify as a highly sensitive person and tend to be very intuitive.
-It’s pretty common for me to be able to easily tune in to what’s going on with you, or ‘sense’ when something is off and I enjoy helping people learn to better at trusting their own intuition.
+It’s pretty common for me to easily tune in to what’s going on with you, or ‘sense’ when something is off.
+I enjoy helping people learn to become better at trusting their own intuition.
 I like helping people who feel like their "life is a mess", and want to start living differently with big changes.

 There is a lot of laughter in my office!
 I believe that laughter really IS some of the best medicine.
 And it’s always good to be in touch with and nurture your silly side.